Has your fish broken out in white spots?

 Note: This step can be skipped.
 However, in my experience, it will greatly improve the chances of your fish making a full recovery from Ich.

-As a side note, garlic is a parasite-fighting superfood… And, Ich is a parasite.
+As a side note, garlic is a external parasite-fighting superfood… And, Ich is a parasitic disease.

 You see, garlic contains allicin, a compound that not only reduces inflammation but may even boost the immune system of your fish.